 By the way, if you’re wondering “what is Texas known for?” we have a whole article on that!

-Oklahoma statistically has the most dangerous storms; these consist of F4 and F5 storms and are most likely to happen in April.
+In fact, Oklahoma statistically has the most dangerous storms in the country; these consist of F4 and F5 storms and are most likely to happen in April.
 On average Oklahoma has 22 tornadoes in May, usually forming in the mid-afternoon to the early evening.

 Tornadoes formation patterns can be erratic and unpredictable, one day Oklahoma had 5 tornadoes touch down within 24 hours of each other.
 The distance tornadoes can take objects is incredible, one motel in Oklahoma was destroyed by a tornado and its sign was found in Arkansas

 Kansas is in a central part of “tornado alley” and ranked third in the country for its number of annual tornadoes.
 Edwards county is the deepest into tornado alley and is always at the highest risk.